Health, safety and security at YEG

 Public Access Defibrillation

-In case of a medical emergency, EIA has several defibrillation machines publicly accessible.
+In case of a medical emergency, YEG has several defibrillation machines publicly accessible.
 Information about how to use them, when and their locations is available here.